-6.2.20.1 On the last day, or the morning of the day following the close of conference, the Chair should host a post-Conference wrap-up meeting and invite members of other chapters involved in upcoming Conferences.
+6.2.20.1 On the last day, or the morning of the day following the close of conference, the Conference Chair should host a post-Conference wrap-up meeting and invite members of other chapters involved in upcoming Conferences.

-- 6.2.20.2 Process and send any photos, materials, papers, etc., which may be used in the magazine, to the Editorial Advisory Committee. - 6.2.20.3 The Chair should make every effort to ensure that all outstanding expenses are paid within one week of conference close. - 6.2.20.4 Complete the preliminary report within 60 days and the final report within 120 days of close of the conference.
-(See Regional Conference Preliminary/Final Report (see Appendix #3).
-The APCO Events Department and the Commercial Advisory Council need a copy in order to assist other Chapters putting on Regional Conferences and for its archives.
+6.2.20.2 The Publicity Chair should process and send any photos, materials, papers, etc., which may be used in the magazine, to the Editorial Advisory Committee.

+6.2.20.3 The Finance Chair should make every effort to ensure that all outstanding expenses are paid within one week of conference close.

+6.2.20.4 Complete the preliminary report within 60 days and the final report within 120 days of close of the conference.
+(See State Conference Preliminary/Final Report (see Appendix #1).
+The APCO Events Department and the Commercial Advisory Council need a copy in order to assist other Chapters putting on State or Regional Conferences and for its archives.
 A copy of the final report should be posted on the Region's Executive Council PSConnect site for future reference by other Chapters.